jeronimd/blender_auto_poser/README.md

 ## Download Trained Model

-You can also download the github repository and the model separately<br>
+You can also download the github repository and the model separately for security reasons<br>
 All you have to do then is place the \*.ckpt file in the `poser/models/` folder<br>
 https://drive.google.com/file/d/1_GPCAHbvPypPOmciImcYQJ5uPX45hHbx/view?usp=sharing